By Sabrina Adler, Manel Kappagoda, Rebecca Johnson & Patrick Glass

 We recognize that terminology is evolving toward physical distancing instead of social distancing as we collectively realize that although we are physically apart, we are all facing this pandemic together.
 Additionally, we recognize the effects of social isolation on stress, mental health, and well-being.
 We’ve used the term social distancing in this post so as not to confuse people who are following the news and may not be familiar with the term physical distancing.

 We do not make a recommendation in this blog post about the timing of relaxing shelter-in-place measures.
 Those decisions need to be made by health officials based on official reopening guidance and the unique nature of the pandemic in their communities.

 This blog post is a publication of the Public Health Law Academy, which delivers online trainings on the use of law and policy to improve population health outcomes.
 The Public Health Law Academy is supported by ChangeLab Solutions and CDC.

-Please access our training Public Health Threats & the US Constitution for more detailed information about social distancing, isolation, and quarantine.
+Please see our training Public Health Threats & the US Constitution: What Responders Need to Know About Equity, Law, and Public Health Authority for more detailed information about social distancing, isolation, and quarantine.
 The training is co-hosted by CDC and ChangeLab Solutions.